redifaislam-gif/dirbble-selun/wp-content/plugins/premium-addons-for-elementor/readme.txt

 ### NEW: Elementor Templates
 NEW: Ever-growing [Elementor Section Templates Library](https://premiumaddons.com/premium-templates-for-elementor/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) Available on both Premium Addons Free and PRO versions.
 Browse, preview, and insert the template you like in your page/post with just ONE click.

+### NEW: Equal Height Feature
+Now, you can make your columns, widgets or any selector you want the same height with just ONE click using [Elementor Equal Height feature](https://premiumaddons.com/docs/elementor-column-equal-height//?utm_source=wp-repo&utm_medium=link&utm_campaign=readme) in section settings -> Advanced tab.

 ### NEW: Cross-Domain Copy N’ Paste
 Now, you will have the ability to copy and paste any Elementor content from a website to another with just 2 clicks, copy from here and paste there, woohoo that’s it!.
 Check the documentation article from [here](https://premiumaddons.com/docs/how-to-copy-elementor-content-from-site-to-another-using-pa-copy-paste-feature/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).